alexeystn/lua-fpv-sim/README.md

 * Get as many points as you can in 30 seconds.

 #### How to install:
-* Copy [`SCRIPTS/simulator.lua`](https://raw.githubusercontent.com/alexeystn/lua-fpv-sim/master/SCRIPTS/simulator.lua) file from this repository to `SCRIPTS` directory of your SD card
+* Copy [`SCRIPTS/simulator.lua`](https://raw.githubusercontent.com/alexeystn/lua-fpv-sim/master/SCRIPTS/simulator.lua) file from this repository to `SCRIPTS` directory of your SD card.
 * Long press `Menu` button to enter Radio Setup.
 Navigate to SD-card page (2/9).
 Find the simulator file.
-Long press `Enter` button and choose 'Execute'.
+Long press `Enter` button and choose `Execute`.

+If sim looks blurry at high speed, change the value in line #7: `local lowFps = false` from `false` to `true`.
+Most transmitters LCDs have a very slow response time.
+They are not intended to display dynamic scenes with high FPS.